England pile more misery on Wales in Cardiff

 England full-back Freddie Steward was named player of the match as he dominated the aerial battle in Cardiff, with Wales continually kicking to him.

-It was England's biggest victory in Cardiff since 2003.
+It was England's biggest victory in Cardiff since 2003 and first win at the Principality Stadium since 2017.

 Steve Borthwick's side now face France and Ireland in their final two matches.

 Wales' troubled build-up